 Inspired by the yellow ribbons that showed support for the US military fighting in the Gulf War, they decided to create a red version titled “The Ribbon Project“.
 It was decided to go for the color red – no pink, no rainbow – since HIV and Aids are relevant to everyone, not only to the LGBTQ+ community.
 Over the years, the red ribbon became one of the most recognized symbols.
-People, like us, are wearing it especially on and around World AIDS Day to signify awareness and support for people living with HIV.
+People like us wear it, especially on and around World AIDS Day, to signify awareness and support for people living with HIV.

 By sharing their stories, we get to understand the daily lives of couples that are running a business together, that are activists for freedom and equality together, that are facing everyday problems together or that simply are what they actually are, two people in love.
 We want them to be seen – by sharing their stories.

 What Are HIV and AIDS?

 HIV is a virus that attacks human cells that usually help the body fight infections.
 Being HIV-positive means the body is more to infections and diseases.
-The virus gets transmitted by contact with certain bodily fluids of a person with HIV, most commonly during unprotected sex (sex without a condom or HIV medicine to prevent or treat HIV), or through sharing injection drug equipment.
+The virus gets transmitted by contact with certain bodily fluids of a person with HIV, most commonly during unprotected sex (sex without a condom or HIV medicine to prevent or treat HIV) or through sharing injection drug equipment.
 If left untreated, HIV can lead to the disease AIDS.
 More information here >

 How many people are infected worldwide?

 Currently, 38 Million people are living with HIV worldwide.
-67 percent of them have access to the needed medication – which means in return, almost a third of them do not have access to the medication they need.
+Sixty-seven percent of them have access to the needed medication – which means in return, almost a third of them do not have access to the medication they need.
 In 2018 690,000 worldwide have died from AIDS.
 Since the beginning of the epidemic in the late 1970s, early 1980s more than 32 million people worldwide have lost their lives to it.
 Areas that are currently strongly affected by HIV/AIDS are countries in Southern Africa, as well as East Europe and Central Asia.